 Karma, Destiny, and Your Career: New Age Guide to Finding Your Work and Loving Your Life

 by Nanette V. Hucknall.

 Unlike other career books, Karma, Destiny, and Your Career looks at your vocation as part of a spiritual journey that will lead you to on-the-job professional and personal growth.
 Nanette Hucknall has developed visualization techniques to help you get in touch with the transpersonal, or Higher Self, which knows exactly what your evolving soul should be doing in this lifetime.

 Each exercise shows you how to discover and overcome the barriers that prevent you from finding and pursuing the right vocation.
 Step-by-step, the book offers the practical advice and encouragement you need!
 You'll learn to respect the meaning and spiritual importance of obstructions, how to set priorities, the benefits of starting slowly, and the importance of giving thoughtful consideration to your loved ones as you make major career changes.
 Maybe its time to follow your heart!
 These techniques provide the guidance you need to explore your Karmic self, live up to your maximum potential, and discover your spiritual destiny.

 Click here for more info and/or to order this book.
 Also available as a Kindle edition.

 About The Author

 Nanette Hucknall has been trained in Psychosynthesis, a transpersonal psychology that uses experiential methodology in working with people.
 She is a partner in "Evolving Solutions", consultants who specialize in empowering teams in organizations and communities, to design their own future.
 She and her partners have designed and presented workshops and seminars internationally.
-Ms. Hucknall is currently working as a psychotherapist and career therapist in Massachusetts.
-She was co-founder and President of the original Center for Peace through Culture.
+Ms. Hucknall was co-founder and President of the original Center for Peace through Culture.
 She was President of CPC, guiding the organization through its early development and in 2001, after the events of 9/11, she brought CPC to the Berkshires.